GeoffreyPS/on_ports/slides/markdown/02-why-ports.md

 ### So Why Ports?

-- Code reuse from different language
+- Reuse code from a different language
 - Code optimized using another language
 - Safest way to work with non-BEAM programs
 - OTP Compliant